josephguan/flink-demo/README.md

 # Flink Snippet

-This is a collection of my codes related to apache-flink.
+This is a collection of codes related to apache-flink.
-It is an experiment lab for me to study flink.
+This is also an experiment lab for me to study flink.
-Currently, it includes some examples currently.
+It includes some examples currently.
 In the near future, I will introduce more experiments...

 ## How To Compile